karanzaveri/Hinglish-Language-Classifier/README.md

 # Hinglish Conversation Classifier

 This repository contains the implementation of a Hinglish Conversation Classifier.
-The classifier is designed to identify and categorize Hinglish text, which is a mixture of Hindi and English commonly used in casual conversations, especially in social media, messaging platforms, and other digital communication channels.
+The notebook demonstrates how to build a classifier for Hinglish conversations, focusing on the classification of text into three categories: `normal`, `toxic`, and `catfish`.
+The objective of building such a model is to help detect and stop catfishing and toxic conversations across social media platforms.
+Due to the recent rise in such events, which have led to monetary loss, depression, and other negative impacts, there is a growing need for automated tools to report and mitigate these harmful interactions.
+The process includes data loading, preprocessing, model training, and evaluation.

 ## Purpose